 Purusha: Pure Inner Light of Awareness explained in

-Drysa/ Prakriti: Ever-Changing Nature
+Drysa/ Prakriti: Ever-Changing Nature explained in

 Viveka: Keen Discernment explained in